You can get thousands of clicks to your site from Google News.

 First and foremost, you need to make sure that your stories are original.

 A major search engine like Google doesn’t want to syndicate the same piece of content verbatim and it’s search algorithm will pull you up.
-You’ve got to make yours original, with accurate data points from credible sources.
-Wherever you got your information from, whether its trawling through a search history, sitemap files, or exploring web pages – make sure your sources are trustworthy.
+You’ve got to make your story original with accurate data points from credible sources.
+Wherever you got your information from, whether it’s trawling through search history, sitemap files, or exploring web pages – make sure your sources are trustworthy.

 Take a look at the Google News homepage.
 All of the featured stories are original content with credible sources.
 And, no site is ranked more than once for its stories.

 Google is a credible company, a major search engine that is trusted by millions all around the world.
 Imagine Google reporting a story that’s false, it would be a metasearch engine disaster!